YoteZip/LinuxCrackingBible/README.md

 **Misc:**

+- Back to the Dawn (+Steamworks API and it requires `steamclient_loader.exe` usage to get to the main menu)

 - Left 4 Dead 2 (Linux version) (+Steamworks API and it requires runtime-installer.sh usage)

 - Far Cry 5 (CODEX Denuvo-cracked release.
 Switch from the CODEX Uplay r1 emulator to LumaPlay instead)